wfinn/foodle/README.md

 ```
 go get github.com/wfinn/foodle
 ```

-## Features
+## Things
-**Groups**
+**Groups** (Will be renamed)

-Now there can be multiple votes at once, just go to /whatever to vote for whatever.
+Now multiple groups can have different votes at the same time.

+Go to /yourgroup to vote for your group.

 **Comments** (Experimental)